What a First Time Home Owner Needs to Know Before Purchasing Homeowners’ Insurance

 However, the more you understand the terminology, the easier it will be to choose the right options and insurance coverage for you and your new home.

 There are a lot of questions that the insurance broker will ask you.
 All of your answers to these questions will assist the broker in determining what the cost of your new home owners’ insurance will be.

-As well, you may ask for additional coverage.
-Keep in mind that this may increase the cost of your insurance too.
+As well, you can ask for additional coverage.
+Keep in mind that this can increase the cost of your insurance too.

 Questions You Will Be Asked by the Insurance Broker